 Battlefield 2142 (2006)

 Battlefield 2142’s frozen tundra of future earth is a very noteworthy addition to the franchise.
-2142 features an unlock system that allows you to gain unlock points every time you achieve a new rank, instead of forcing you to buy new items.
+2142 features an unlock system that allows you to pick a new unlock every time you achieve a new rank, instead of forcing you to buy new items.

 Imagine a well-produced Battlefield 2 mod with balanced weapons and kits – it’s all that and more.
 On the other hand, there’s no frenzy which usually comes hand in hand with Battlefield, but Battlefield 2142 is still very enjoyable.